BK4D/colormunch-js/README.md

 Retrieving comment results
 -------

-When ColorMunch has retrieved the result from the Kuler API it stores the data into ColorMunchComment objects.
+When ColorMunch has retrieved the result from the Kuler API it stores the data into ColorMunchComment instances.

 Whichever way you choose to load/access the comments, the getter methods are the same.